-In 2006, as part of our 'three bear adventure' we visited Knight Inlet in the hope of seeing Grizzly and Black Bears.
+In 2006, as part of our 'three bear adventure' and in 2018 as part of our '100 bears challenge' we visited Knight Inlet in the hope of seeing Grizzly and Black Bears.

 Located 80 kilometres, or 50 air miles, north of Campbell River, is the remote area of the Pacific Northwest known as Knight Inlet.
 As the longest fjord on the B.C. coast, Knight Inlet offers spectacular scenery set against a backdrop of dramatic mountain peaks plunging into the Pacific Ocean.
 The flight to the lodge was a wonderful scenic adventure in itself!